zombieyang/puerts-ts-loader/readme.md

 ## Getting Started

-1. Make sure that you have installed PuerTS using the UPM (Unity Package Manager), which can be done through OpenUPM or by cloning the repository and adding it from a file.
+1. Make sure that you have installed PuerTS using the UPM (Unity Package Manager), which can be done through OpenUPM or by cloning the repository and `add from file` in UPM window or just copy the `upm` directory to your `Packages/` directory(don't copy to `Assets/` directory plz).
 2. Load this package using the UPM same as how you loaded PuerTS.
 The OpenUPM package name for this package is **`com.tencent.puerts.ts-loader`**.
 3. Create a directory structure like this: